 When you evaluate plans by analysis years or view evaluation results, FDA writes output to several files which are accessed from outside of FDA.
 The warning message file Fda_WarningMsg.out is accessed from the FDA and is described in Chapter 14 (Section 14.1.3, page 14-5).
-Other files are accessed outside of FDA and include a trace file (Fda_EadTrace.out) which is described in Chapter 16 (Section 16.2.2, page 16-5), an input and output HEC-DSS (Hydrologic Engineering Center Data Storage System) file (Fda_EadSimResults.dss, which is not available in Version 1.2.4), and an output report file (Fda_Results.txt).
+Other files are accessed outside of FDA and include a trace file (Fda_EadTrace.out) which is described in Chapter 16 (Section 16.2.2, page 16-5), an input and output HEC-DSS (Hydrologic Engineering Center Data Storage System) file (Fda_EadSimResults.dss), and an output report file (Fda_Results.txt).